-Demographics

-Problem Statement 1: Students in 3rd and 4th grade fall below the District and State average on STAAR performance Root Cause: We need to strengthen our Tier 1 instruction and align ourselves vertically and horizonally through PLC planning.

-Student Learning

 Problem Statement 2: Students in the primary grades are not learning foundational skills in reading to be successful in the upper grades.
-Root Cause: Instruction is not meeting al student needs.
+Root Cause: Instruction is not meeting all student needs.
 Our classroom teachers and support staff need more support in this area to close gaps for students.

-School Processes & Programs

 Problem Statement 1: Students in 3rd and 4th grade fall below the District and State average on STAAR performance Root Cause: We need to strengthen our Tier 1 instruction and align ourselves vertically and horizonally through PLC planning.

-Bill Childress Elementary School